c0deZ3R0/go-sync-kit/examples/quickstart/README.md

 ```
 📝 Stored event: demo event (type: demo, user: user-123)
-✅ Sync complete: EventsPushed=0, EventsPulled=0, ConflictsResolved=0
+✅ Sync complete: EventsPushed=1, EventsPulled=0, ConflictsResolved=0
 ```

-This example runs entirely in memory with no network communication (using `WithNullTransport()`).
-The sync operation completes successfully, demonstrating that the basic sync machinery works even in a local-only scenario.
+**Why EventsPushed=1?** The sync pipeline executes the full *pull → resolve → push* flow.
+During the push phase, the local event is "pushed" to the transport layer.
+Since `WithNullTransport()` is a no-op transport (no network), the push succeeds immediately without actually sending data anywhere.
+EventsPulled=0 because there's no remote to pull from.
+This demonstrates that the sync machinery works correctly even in a local-only scenario.

 ## Key concepts shown: